 QC Check Minimum Frequency Acceptance Criteria Corrective Action Flagging Criteria Comments Minimum five- point initial calibration (ICAL) for all analytes ICAL prior to sample analysis.
-One of the options below: Option 1: RSD for each analyte ≤ 20%; Option 2: linear least squares regression: r ≥ 0.995; Option 3: non-linear regression: coefficient of determination (COD) r2 ≥ 0.99 (6 points shall be used for second order, 7 points shall be used for third order).
+Proceptions below:One of the options below:Option 1: RSD for each analyte \leq 20%;Option 2: linear least squares regression: $r \geq$ 0.995;Option 3: non-linear regression: coefficient of determination (COD) $r^2 \geq$ 0.99 (6 points shall be used for second order, 7 points shall be used for third order).
 Correct problem then repeat ICAL.
 Flagging criteria are not appropriate.
 Problem must be corrected.
 No samples may be run until ICAL has passed.
 Calibration may not be forced through the origin.
-Quantitation for multicomponent analytes such as chlordane, toxaphene, and Aroclors must be performed using 5-point calibration.
-Result may not be quantitated using a single point.
+Quantitation for multicomponent analytes such as chlordane, toxaphene, and Aroclors must be performed using a 5-point calibration.
+Results may not be quantitated using a single point.
 Retention time window position establishment for each analyte and surrogate Once per ICAL and at the beginning of the analytical shift.
 Position shall be set using the midpoint standard of the ICAL curve when ICAL is performed.
 On days when ICAL is not performed, the initial CCV is used.
 NA.
 NA.
 Second source calibration verification (ICV) Immediately following ICAL.
 All project analytes within established retention time windows.
-GC methods: All project analytes within ± 20% of expected value from the ICAL; Correct problem, rerun ICV.
+GC methods : All project analytes within ± 20% of expected value from the ICAL; HPLC methods : All project analytes within ± 15% of expected value from the ICAL.
+Correct problem, rerun ICV.
 If that fails, repeat ICAL.
 Flagging criteria are not appropriate.
 Problem must be corrected.
-No samples may be run until calibratio has been verified.
+No samples may be run until calibration has been verified.